dbpedia/table-extractor/README.md

 ###**User guide**

 Idea's project is to: analyze selected resources and then create related RDF triples.
-First of all you have to run `pyDomainExplorer`, passing right arguments.
+First of all you have to run `pyDomainExplorer`, passing right arguments to it.
 This script will create a settings file (named `domain_settings.py`) that you have to fill: it is commented in order to help you.
 Finally you can run `pyTableExtractor` that read previous filled file and start to map all resources so that you can obtain RDF triples saved in `Extractions` folder.

 ###**How to run pyDomainExplorer.py**